One of the best horror movies made in Canada is actually a found footage film from Derek Lee and Clif Prowse.

 However, director John Carpenter decided instead to take his film in their own direction and these 2 iconic ’70s horror films remain separate but both equally worthy of praise.

 Directed by Bob Clark, a talented director who has also directed A Christmas Story and Porkys, Black Christmas is a suspenseful slasher movie taking place at a Canadian university over the holiday break.
+To watch best Christmas movies in Canada is a dream and cherry on the top it is a horror Christmas movie which is the best option.

 Margot Kidder plays a college student trying to prevent her friends from being murdered during this horror story.